azavea/grout/README.md

 ### Historical documents

-- [Concept map](./docs/concept-map.md): An early description of the Grout suite (formerly known as Ashlar) from an open source fellow working on it during the summer of 2018.
+- [Concept map](./docs/concept-map.md): An early description of the Grout suite (formerly known as Ashlar) from an Open Source Fellow working on it during the summer of 2018.
 Describes the conceptual architecture of the suite, and summarizes ideas for future directions.